In the era of Covid-19 we felt this article would be a great one to revist.

 Drinking and Driving

-Parade and party goers should also take note that most alcohol charges will also have the negative effect of increasing car insurance premiums.
+Although the Parade is cancelled again this year, party goers should take note that most alcohol charges will also have the negative effect of increasing car insurance premiums.

 MIP – Minors in Possession of Alcohol